didatobm/hello-world/README.md

 # hello-world
 folder of stuff
-I like beer and neing outside.
+I like beer and being outside.